apache/linkis-website/docs/deployment/quick_deploy.md

 If you are new to Linkis, you can ignore this chapter, however, if you are already a Linkis user,  we recommend you reading the following article before installing or upgrading: [Brief introduction of the difference between Linkis1.0 and Linkis0.X](architecture/difference_between_1.0_and_0.x.md).

-Please note: Apart from the four EngineConnPlugins included in the Linkis1.0 installation package by default: Python/Shell/Hive/Spark.
+Please note: Apart from the four EngineConnPlugins included in the Linkis 1.0 installation package by default: Python/Shell/Hive/Spark.
 You can manually install other types of engines such as JDBC depending on your own needs.
 For details, please refer to EngineConnPlugin installation documents.

-Engines that Linkis1.0 has adapted by default are listed below:
+Engines that Linkis 1.0 has adapted by default are listed below:

 | Engine Type   | Adaptation Situation   | Included in official installation package |
 | ------------- | ---------------------- | ----------------------------------------- |